ShtankoAndrew96/WoWSAssistant/ReadMe.md

 5.In the end, we run the project from the Studio and begin to interact with the program.

 Manual (eng)
-To start the project in Docker
+To start the project in docker-android

-1.
+Android Docker image, based on the Bitrise Base Docker image, and extends it with pre-installed Android tools/setup.

+This docker image is pre-cached on the related bitrise.io Virtual Machines.